-Our medical negligence solicitors are acting on behalf of patients who received EyeCee One lenses as part of their eye surgery.
-The Medicines and Healthcare Products Regulatory Agency (MHRA) raised safety concerns about the product used in cataract surgery, resulting in a recall on a number of Eyecee One / Eycee One Crystal preloaded lenses made between September 2021 and November 2022.
+Our medical negligence solicitors are representing patients who received EyeCee One lenses during eye surgery.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) raised safety concerns about these lenses, used in cataract surgeries, leading to a recall of EyeCee One and EyeCee One Crystal preloaded lenses manufactured between September 2021 and November 2022.

-This has had a serious impact on many people including some of our existing clients.
-One client was recently featured on BBC News, illustrating the impact on their life after receiving the lenses.
-You can view the EyeCee BBC article here.
+This issue has had a serious impact on many individuals, including some of our clients.
+One of our clients was recently featured on BBC News, sharing how these lenses have affected their life.
+You can read the full BBC article about EyeCee lenses here.

-The manufacturers of the product reported that following their own investigation , they discovered a problem with these lenses in that a coating used in the injector used to help administer the lens has been found to obstruct the natural drainage pathways in the eye.
-This typically results in an increase in pressure in the eye known as raised intraocular pressure (IOP).
-This can result in the eye being permanently damaged if untreated and potentially a loss of vision.
-A number of patients who received EyeCee One Lenses have contacted Patient Claim Line for support and guidance about what they can do.
-If you have been affected, you can contact us for a free initial chat to talk through your options.
+The lens manufacturers conducted their own investigation and discovered a problem with the coating used in the injector that administers the lens.
+This coating was found to block the natural drainage pathways in the eye, leading to increased intraocular pressure (IOP).
+If untreated, this raised pressure can cause permanent eye damage and potentially result in vision loss.
+Several patients who received EyeCee One lenses have reached out to Patient Claim Line for support and advice on their next steps.
+If you have been affected, contact us for a free initial consultation to discuss your options.

-A field safety notice that was issued said the use of the affected lots of lens could result in sustained elevated pressure in the eye and patients who have been implanted with one of the lenses should be monitored and if any signs of raised IOP arise, they should be referred for urgent treatment.
+A field safety notice was issued, warning that the use of affected lens batches could lead to sustained elevated eye pressure.
+Patients implanted with these lenses are advised to be monitored closely, and those showing signs of raised IOP should be referred for urgent treatment.

-Can I make a legal claim if I have been impacted by defective EyeCee One Lenses?
+Can I Make a Legal Claim if I’ve Been Impacted by Defective EyeCee One Lenses?

 Key allegations